VBitsHub/elegoo_moonraker/README.md

 You should now see the correct information and thumbnails in fluidd and the elegoo touchscreen.
 This does not update existing files, only files processed after the update.

+Update 1/8/2024: Finally had time to install v1.9.0, didn't work for me out of box like it did the few that messaged me, but was able to locate the issue.
+                 Updated metadata.py to support searching for gimage and simage in footer_data to fix touchscreen not showing.
+You must select ColPic for "Format of G-Code thumbnails" and define the G-Code Thumbnail sizes as: 200x200, 160x160.
+You need to add BOTH separated with a comma.

 Update 1/6/2024: NeptuneTSFix is no longer needed if using version 1.9.0+ of OrcaSlicer.
 Select ColPic for "Format of G-Code thumbnails"

 If you wish to see the thumbnail on the touchscreen, download the neptuneTSfix.exe under releases and add it to post processing for Prusa ~~and/or Orca~~.